-This factsheet explains how to decide whether to continue with formal capability or disciplinary proceedings or whether to offer termination by using a Settlement Agreement, how much it might cost you to settle in this way and common Settlement Agreements pitfalls.
+This factsheet explains how to decide whether to continue with formal capability or disciplinary proceedings or whether to offer termination by using a Settlement Agreement, how much it might cost you to settle in this way and common Settlement Agreements pitfalls

 A Settlement Agreement (formerly known as a Compromise Agreement) is a legally binding agreement between you and your employee.
 It is usual for you to provide a severance payment in return for your employee’s agreement not to pursue any claims in a Tribunal or a Court.
 However, Settlement Agreements can also be used to reach a final conclusion to a workplace issue which does not result in the end of the employment relationship.
 For example, resolving a dispute over holiday pay.

-The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment offered may remain confidential if the employee could only bring an ordinary unfair dismissal claim.
+The benefit of using a Settlement Agreement is that the circumstances leading to your employee’s contract being terminated and/or the terms and payment offered may remain confidential if your employee could only bring an ordinary unfair dismissal claim.

 Prior to 29th July 2013, Settlement Agreements were known as Compromise Agreements.